product review

 The K-Pop Idol Glass Skin Routine: A Step-by-Step Verdict

-A verdict on what the K-pop idol glass skin routine actually requires in 2026 — six real steps, no secret single product — with careful, non-overpromising notes on where Anua fits.
+A verdict on what the K-pop idol glass skin routine actually requires in 2026 — six real steps, no secret single product — with careful, non-overpromising notes on where Anua fits and where it doesn't.

 Research note